Pregnant woman taken to hospital after crash

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A pregnant woman was taken to hospital after a crash in South Dunedin yesterday.
+A pregnant woman was taken to hospital after a crash in Dunedin yesterday.

 Senior Sergeant Anthony Bond said a 17-year-old male in a Subaru failed to stop and hit a Mazda driven by a 49-year-old woman in King Edward St, about 3.30pm.